All the Facts About Jennifer Holliday Weight Loss

 Jennifer Holliday's Major Life Change Came From Her Weight Loss

-Jennifer Holliday's depression began early in her days in Dreamgirls.
+Jennifer Holliday's (Jennifer's husband) depression began early in her days in Dreamgirls.
 'When I was suffering from depression, people weren't talking about depression, 'she told People.
 'It had a stigma.
 Nobody asked me about it.'
 And that also led her to start gaining weight and experiencing mood swings.
 The mood outbursts made it even more difficult for her to work with people.

 Jennifer Holliday lost 124 pounds through gastric bypass surgery.

 On her 30th birthday, Jennifer Holliday attempted suicide by taking sleeping pills.
 She was fortunately rescued and spent three healing months in a sanatorium.
 During that time, she realized she needed to lose weight, which she considered her major problem.
 'I had thought I was really ugly,' she said.
 'I had just been dropped by my record company because they called me too unattractive and not marketable.
 They were like, 'We can't make a music video of you.'
 I told the doctor, 'That's the reason for my problems.
 My record company dropped me, I can't get a boyfriend — that's the reason!
 I'm too big.'

 At the time, Jennifer weighed around 400 pounds and needed a drastic change to drop weight.
 She underwent gastric bypass surgery and became one of the first people to do so as the procedure was in its initial experimental phases.
 She succeeded in losing 124 pounds after the surgery.

 Jennifer Holliday Was Diagnosed With Multiple Sclerosis (M.S.) in 1999

 Jennifer's weight loss did not help her at a professional level at all.
 The music companies, this time, wanted her to be small and were not willing to work with her new look and attitude.
 For three years, she was without work and friends.
 But she was happy with her new body shape, loved the way she looked.